oracle-livelabs/oci/build-digital-assistant/ocw-2022-oci20-session74/lab6-prepare-skill-to-send-sms/prepare-skill-to-send-sms.md

 In this lab, you have learned how to send out an SMS using the Oracle Digital Assistant.

 **Congratulations!
-You have successfully configured the chatbot which sends on an SMS on behalf of Care Clinics.**
+You have successfully configured the chatbot which sends out an SMS on behalf of Care Clinics.**

 ## Acknowledgements